Exeley Journal Of Educational Leadership Policy And Pract

 Unpublished thesis or dissertation

 Author, G. (2004).
 Title of doctoral or master’s thesis.
-Unpublished doctoral or master’s thesis, Name of institution, Location.
+Unpublished doctoral or master’s thesis, Name of institution.

 Citations in the text